ate47/atian-cod-tools/README.md

 See the wiki pages [*GSC Compiler*](https://github.com/ate47/atian-cod-tools/wiki/GSC---Compiler) or [*GSC Decompiler*](https://github.com/ate47/atian-cod-tools/wiki/GSC---Decompiler) for more information.

+## Hash Utilities

+Various games use hashes, the lookup is done using the [ate47/HashIndex](https://github.com/ate47/hashindex), it needs to be downloaded using `acts download_hash_index`, the [echo000/cod-name-db](https://github.com/echo000/cod-name-db) index can also be downloaded using `acts download_hash_index echo000-cndb`.

+Atian Tools contains multiple utilities for brute forcing hashes, replace hashes in files or scan for them.
+A list can be obtained using `acts list hash`.

 ## Game DLLs

 Different dlls were created to add features to existing games